Bhagwanbansal/RoadProject/README.md

 # Road Alertness sytem
-• Developed an web-page Application using python(flask) and Javascript to predict the Traffic sign boards.
+• Developed a web-page Application using python(flask) and Javascript to predict the Traffic sign boards.
 <br>
 • A web framework which is capable of alerting the user by estimating the sign boards on roads using knowledge of Neural Networks(CNN).
 <br>